 - The school receives the loan funding and pays it to the student’s account along with other financial aid sources.
 All the student’s accounts showing an excess of funding are put to a review called a “mismatch.”
 This is done to ensure that each student is receiving the correct amount of refund money and has not exceeded the cost of attendance with their total funding.

-- A refund check is sent to the student.
-This is done either electronically, or by paper check depending on the school.
+- A student receives a refund check either electronically or by paper check.
 If done electronically, the student needs to complete a registration with the school for electronic funds transfer (EFT) with their checking account.

 Common refund check problems and resolutions: